Posted on: juni 3, 2018

 Russell Shorto: As I see it, Amsterdam is working very hard at positioning itself to embrace the big issues: climate change, the digital future, sustainability.
 I don’t see many American cities working with the same kind of singleminded purpose.
 In that sense, it’s being very smart.
 Of course, what happens to Amsterdam is competely dependent on wider events in Europe.

 We made an unique travel app that guides you through Amsterdam’s Red Light District with an audio tour.
-In it 22 experts, including Russell Shorto, and locals with a deep connection to the area will teach you everything about the oldest and most infamous part of Amsterdam.DOWNLOAD DE APP! >
+In it 22 experts, including Russell Shorto, and locals with a deep connection to the area will teach you everything about the oldest and most infamous part of Amsterdam.GET THE APP >